-With the demands on the Registry increasing every year, the Registry will need to continue to become more efficient in order to meet its mandated duties.
+With the demands on the Registry increasing every year, the Registry will need to continue become more efficient in order to meet its mandated duties.

-The number of PACs registered with the Registry in 2014 was at an all-time high of 688.
-As can be seen in the chart the number of registered PACs has increased almost 82% since 2003.
+The number of PACs registered

+with the Registry in 2018 stayed constant from 2017 at 692.
+While some PACs closed in 2018, new ones registered to keep the number of register PACs almost exactly the same overall.
+As can be seen in the chart the number of registered PACs has increased over 50% in the last ten years.
 For every new PAC there are six additional reports filed with the Registry in an election year that must be reviewed for errors and cross-indexed.